XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 # Undergraduate Project (2018-2021)
 ---
-## Senior Design Project: IoT Smart Light (Senior Design Project)					                                                              (Jan 2021-Dec 2021)
+## Senior Design Project: IoT Smart Light (Senior Design Project)[Website Link](https://sddec21-20.sd.ece.iastate.edu/)					                                                              (Jan 2021-Dec 2021)

 -Built a web-based User Interface leveraging Python, Django, and CSS for hosting lab simulations of cyberattacks on the power grid.

 -Architected backends and databases utilizing Python and SQLite3 to provide database operations for 32 Zigbee lights data and query simulation data in binary from CVS files.

 -Delivered Python APIs for Xbee coordinators to interact with UI and databases with XBee Python Library by transmitted package.
-The package includes field light ID, name, mac address, and status.
+The package includes field light ID, name, Mac address, and status.

 ---